60+ Traditional Greek Foods to Try (IMMEDIATELY)

 A photo of a Greek food dessert.
 It shows a dessert plate and spoon, and a cut out square of a custard cake-like dessert on the plate.

 And as a full-time traveler (since in 2016), I’m more than a bit shocked that I haven’t been to Greece yet.
 I want to appreciate their culture, but also experience the amazing cuisine in the actual country itself.
+And especially the specific classic dishes from Greece that I’ve heard about so many times!

 My husband and I will get distracted with countries like Turkey, Portugal, or Taiwan, and then we keep on missing this amazing place.

-Four different Greek food dishes.
+Four different images of Greek dishes.

 I love helping you level up in so many parts of your life, and trying new foods is one of them.